Mass media in Bhutan: Film

-"Gasa Lamai Singye" was the first film movie made by Ugyen Wangdi, the founder of the Country's fledgling cinema in 1989.
+"Gasa Lamai Singye" was the first film made by Ugyen Wangdi, the founder of the country's fledgling cinema, in 1989.
 The Bhutanese lama Dzongsar Jamyang Khyentse Rinpoche is a well-known filmmaker, who produced and directed The Cup and Travellers and Magicians.
 While The Cup was shot in a Tibetan monastery in northern India, Travellers and Magicians was the first feature film to be filmed entirely in Bhutan, with a cast consisting entirely of Bhutanese people.
 No professional actors were used in either film.
 Historically, films in Bhutan were often adaptations of Bollywood films however in recent years film makers are aiming at defining Bhutanese cinema, nevertheless influence from Bollywood is still a major inspiration.
 More recently the popularity of Korean dramas have also had some effect on Bhutanese cinema.
 In 2022 the country's first nomination Lunana: A Yak in the Classroom, for best international feature for the Oscars was a debut from director Pawo Choyning Dorji.